12611 Lake Shore Boulevard "Edgewater"

 Benjamin Brown, director of the Council of World Affairs, rented the home.
 He commented that he felt as if he lived in the London Museum of Art.

 Elizabeth Mather, having retained a right of first refusal, repurchased Edgewater on June 18, 1954.
 Casting about for some productive use of the mansion, she had an idea of establishing the Little Bratenahl Club.
 Members were required to pay $10 in dues every four months and agree to entertain at least once a week at the club, which offered services for hosting lunch, dinner, tea, bridge meetings, readings, concerts, exhibits, and dance parties.
 Overnight guests could also be accommodated.
 Net proceeds were to benefit some of the major arts and cultural institutions at University Circle.
-There is no evidence of how long the Little Bratenahl Club operated or whether it was ever opened.
+There is no evidence of how long the Little Bratenahl Club operated or whether it opened.

 James Duane Ireland Jr. inherited the property from his mother, Elizabeth Mather, on August 23, 1958.